karavanlarp/karavanlarp.github.io/eng/rules/alchemist.md

       <td>1</td>
       <td>immediate / 15+ minutes</td>
       <td><ul><li>Honeyblossom¤</li><li>Silvernettle¤</li></ul></td>
       <td>(this brew is a glue, not to be ingested) The wound glue is set on open wounds that close in 15 minutes and the character recovers 1 lifepoint.
-A non-moroia alenti will go from condition _dying_ to _exhausted_.
+A non-moroia alenti will go from condition <i>dying</i> to <i>exhausted</i>.
 A moroia will start to recover lifepoints at the rate of 1 per 15 minutes after using the wound glue.
 The effect lasts until the moroia loses a lifepoint or has restored all their lifepoints.
-A moroia who has recovered at least 1 lifepoint becomes _healthy_.</td>
+A moroia who has recovered at least 1 lifepoint becomes <i>healthy</i>.</td>
     </tr>

     <tr>
       <td>Alchemical armor</td>
       <td>2</td>